DannyBen/scss-base/README.md

 Mix of 3rd party CSS/SCSS stylesheets.

 - Reset with [Sanitize.css]
-- Responsive grid with SCSS adaptation of [Resoinsive.gs]
+- Responsive grid with SCSS adaptation of [Responsive.gs]
 - Classless style with [Marx]